Service was at the heart of Timothy J. Noonan’s main message.

 Greg Barnes, a trustee with Children’s Bureau and a senior vice president and broker at Lockton, accepted the honor.

-Barnes noted that the long relationship between Children’s Bureau, one of the state’s largest private nonprofit adoption agencies, and IICF has yielded some 1,000 volunteer hours, thousands of books and in excess of $80,000 in financial support for the charity.
+Barnes noted that the relationship between Children’s Bureau and IICF dates back more than 20 years, during which the IICF has contributed nearly 1,000 volunteer hours, thousands of books and in excess of $80,000 in financial support to the charity.

 “This focus of collaborating is based on the notion that nothing happens in isolation,” he said.
 “A child’s lifelong health and success is intertwined with their early childhood experiences and relationship with their parents.
 In order to change the life path of at-risk children, we must include in our approach the families raising these children, the communities in which these children live, and the nonprofit systems that are woven through their lives.”